iMajed98/PortfolioProjects/README.md

 # PortfolioProjects
-using this portfolio projects to both learn and improve at data analysis and vizulasation
+using this portfolio projects to both learn and improve at data analysis